bcm-uga/NaturalGWAS/README.md

 # naturalgwas

-**naturalgwas** is an R package for simulating phenotypes and evaluate GWAS methods in studies where geographic coverage is large and the studied populations exhibit high levels of population genetic structure (natural GWAS).
-This package contains the simulation scripts used in (Francois and Caye 2017) for comparing latent factor models to oracle methods in this context.
+**naturalgwas** is an R package for simulating phenotypes and evaluating GWAS methods in studies where geographic coverage is large and the studied populations exhibit high levels of population genetic structure (natural GWAS).
+This package contains the simulation scripts used by Francois and Caye (2017) for comparing latent factor models to oracle methods in this context.

 ## Installation